internetstandards/Internet.nl-dashboard-server/README.md

 # Internet.nl Dashboard server configuration

+This repository contains infrastructure and server configuration for the Internet.nl Dashboard application.

 ## Applying server configuration on live servers

+This will ensure the server configuration (OS, middleware, etc) is brought in line with the expected configuration in `Boltdir/`.

     make provision_staging

-Or for the live server:
+Or for the production server:

     make provision_live

-## Updating Dashboard application from latest image on Docker hub
+## Updating the Dashboard application from latest image on Docker hub

+This will update the Dashboard application itself and leave server configuration alone.
+It will pull in the latest version of the application from Docker Hub and restart all required application components (frontend, worker, etc) to ensure they are up to date.

 ### Staging